Responding to Climate Change

 Graph

-In FY2023, direct emissions of GHGs other than CO2 from energy sources (i.e., nitrogen trifluoride, sulfur hexafluoride, perfluorocarbon, hydrofluorocarbons, nitrous oxide, methane, and CO2 from non-energy sources) totaled 1,677 tons (CO2 equivalent).
-These accounted for 10% of the total Scope 1 emissions.
+In FY2024, The CITIZEN Group's direct emissions of GHGs other than CO2 from energy sources (i.e., nitrogen trifluoride, sulfur hexafluoride, perfluorocarbons, hydrofluorocarbons, dinitrogen monoxide, methane, and CO2 from non-energy sources) totaled a CO2 equivalent of 1,595 tons, which accounted for 10% of the Group's total Scope 1 emissions.

 Please scroll down to see→